thunderain-project/thunderain/README.md

 ---

-User want to use this framework should configure the XML file `conf/properties.xml`, take below examples
+User who want to use this framework should configure the XML file `conf/properties.xml`, take below examples

     <applications>
         <operators>